SystemFw/blog/content/staging/programs-as-values-draft.md

 ## Conclusion

-In this article we saw the essential concept of _chaining_: creating computations that can depend on the output of previous computations.
+In this article we saw the essential concept of _chaining_: creating programs that can depend on the output of a previous program.
 Chaining represents a big leap in the expressiveness of our algebras, as we are now able to express _arbitrary sequential control flow_.